mrpatrick030/Creditas-Rootstock/README.md

 The Creditas token (ULT) is the native token of Creditas and is used as a collateral for lending.
 Other tokens available as collaterals currently are USDT and DAI.

 ## Additional Notes
 In future upgrades of this project, more dApp features/services will be integrated.
 We are also focussed on user experience.
+Notifications will be enabled in the Lending dApp.
 File sharing through IPFS and Filebase SDK will also be integrated in the decentralised chat system for effective communication.

 ## Team Members (Team Creditas)
 * Patrick Ominisan - Blockchain developer (Web3Bridge)